ssbsukirat/medicine/Respiratory/COPD.md

 	* increased residual volume
 	* increased ratio of residual to total lung volume
 * Progressive hyperinflation ( increased TLC )
+* preserves maximum expiratory airflow, because as lung volume increases, elastic recoil pressure increases, and airways enlarge so that airway resistance decreases
+* Pushes diaphragm into flat position
+	* zone of apposition reduces, positive abdominal pressure during inspiration is not applied as effectively to the chest wall, hindering rib cage movement and impairing inspiration
+	* shortens muscle fibres --> less capable of generating inspiratory pressures than normal
+	* must generate greater tension to develop the transpulmonary pressure required to produce tidal breathing
+	* thoracic cage is distended beyond its normal resting volume, the inspiratory muscles must do work to overcome the resistance of the thoracic cage
+## Gas exchange
+* Pao2 remains normal till FEV1 < 50%
+* Paco2 not elevated till FEV1 <25%
+* PAH severe to cause cor pulmonale and right ventricular failure due to COPD in FEV1 (<25% of predicted) and chronic hypoxemia (Pao2 <55 mmHg)
 *